-Photography Studies College (Melbourne) is a government registered dual sector institution, offering accredited courses in both vocational education and higher education.
+Photography Studies College (PSC) is a government registered dual sector institution, offering accredited courses in both vocational education and higher education.

-PSC domestic students undertaking full time higher education study are eligible to apply for FEE HELP for the Bachelor of Photography or Masters of Arts Photography.
+PSC domestic students undertaking full-time higher education study are eligible to apply for FEE HELP for each of these accredited courses.

 In addition to our extensive links with the photography and creative industries, PSC has well established structures of leadership, academic governance, management and administration.
 The following governance structures provide quality oversight across all of the College's operations:

-The Board of Photography Holdings Pty Ltd, the ‘Governing Body’, provides leadership, strategic guidance and oversight of governance and management for the Company and its operations.
+The Board of Photography Holdings Pty Ltd, the ‘Governing Body’, provides leadership, strategic guidance and oversight of governance and management for the company and its operation.
 It ensures that systematic reviews are undertaken and strategies are implemented to improve the College’s institutional performance.

-In line with the requirements of effective corporate governance, the Board of Photography Holdings has four board subcommittees:
+In line with the requirements of effective corporate governance, the Board of Photography Holdings Pty Ltd has five subcommittees:

 1. Higher Education Council

-The Higher Education Council advises the Board on strategy and oversight of the academic governance of the College.
-The Higher Education Council consists of five external members including two senior Academic staff highly experienced in academic governance with a focus on photography and design.
+The Higher Education Council advises the Board on direction for, and oversight of, all the College's higher education policies, activities and courses; the College's corporate and academic governance; and the overall operation of the College from a strategic perspective.
+The Higher Education Council consists of eight members including two external senior academics.
 All strategic planning is undertaken with advice from the Higher Education Council.

-The Higher Education Council is chaired by Mr. Jim Davidson and membership consists of: Ms Julie Abramson, Dr Robin Williams, Professor Chris Ryan, Mr Phil Ingerson and Ms Julie Moss.
+The Higher Education Council is chaired by Mr Jim Davidson and membership consists of: Ms Julie Abramson, Mr John Waters, Professor Chris Ryan, Dr Heather Davis, Mr Phil Ingerson, Dr Damian Barry and Ms Julie Moss.

 2. Academic Board

 The Academic Board provides direct and ongoing oversight of the College's educational processes and courses.
-This is undertaken under delegation from the Board of Photography Holdings Pty Ltd. The Academic Board is chaired by Dr. Robin Williams and membership consists of: Professor Chris Ryan, Dr Les Horvat, Dr Laura Hougaz and Professor Jonathan Shaw - international member.
+This is undertaken under delegation from the Board of Photography Holdings Pty Ltd. The Academic Board is chaired by Professor Chris Ryan and membership consists of: Dr Heather Davis, Dr Doug Spowart, Ms Sarina Lirosi, Dr Kristian Häggblom, Dr Damian Barry and international member, Professor Jonathan Shaw.

 3. Audit Committee

-The Audit Committee maintains the responsibility to oversee the adequacy of the Company’s corporate reporting, external audit and corporate risk management and compliance processes.
-The Audit Committee is chaired by Mr. Shane Allan and membership consists of: Mr Kevin Harrison and Ms Julie Moss.
+The Audit Committee maintains the responsibility to oversee the adequacy of the company’s corporate reporting, external audit and corporate risk management, and compliance processes.
+The Audit Committee is chaired by Acting Chair Mr Phil Ingerson and membership consists of: Mr Kevin Harrison and Ms Julie Moss.

 4. Regulatory Compliance Committee

-The Regulatory Compliance Committee maintains the oversight and provides assistance to the Board of Photography Holdings, in relation to the College’s compliance with the terms and conditions of its registration as a Higher Education and Vocational Education Provider and other educational regulatory requirements (e.g. CRICOS).
-The Regulatory Compliance Committee membership consists of regulatory and legal expertise and is chaired by Ms. Julie Abramson, with committee members: Ms Fiona Kerr, Mr David Symonds and Ms Julie Moss.
+The Regulatory Compliance Committee maintains the oversight and provides assistance to the Board of Photography Holdings Pty Ltd, in relation to the College’s compliance with the terms and conditions of its registration as a higher education and vocational education provider, and other educational regulatory requirements (e.g. CRICOS).
+The Regulatory Compliance Committee membership consists of regulatory and legal expertise and is chaired by Ms Julie Abramson, with committee members: Ms Fiona Kerr, Mr David Symonds and Ms Julie Moss.

 Vocational Education & Training (VET)

-The Course Advisory Committee for the Advanced Diploma of Photography, Diploma & Cert IV in Photography & Photo Imaging is made up of photography industry experts from Australia and is chaired by past AIPP president and award winning photographer, Mr Ian van der Wolde.
-Other members include experts such as Mr Mark Munro, Mr Mark Galer and Ms Sally Brownbill, along with former Media Arts and Entertainment Alliance organiser, Mr Pat O’Donnell.
+The VET Programs Advisory Committee for the Advanced Diploma of Photography and Certificate IV in Photography & Digital Imaging is made up of photography industry experts from Australia and is chaired by past Australian Institute of Professional Photography president and award winning photographer, Mr Ian van der Wolde.
+Other members include experts such as Mr Mark Munro, Ms Sally Brownbill, Ms Julie Ewing and Mr Daniel Pockett.